-The EPP (Waste) outlines the issues to be addressed when transporting regulated and trackable waste, such as:
+The EPP Waste outlines the prescribed information to be recorded when transporting regulated and trackable waste, such as:

-- the type of waste; - the vehicles, storage tanks, containers and other equipment used for the transportation;

-- sampling of the waste; - monitoring and reporting of matters concerning the waste; - emergency response planning; - keeping of records about the transportation.
+- The type of waste; - The vehicles, storage tanks, containers and other equipment used for the transportation; - Sampling of the waste; - Monitoring and reporting of matters concerning the waste; - Emergency response planning; & - Keeping of records regarding the transportation.

 Wastes generated by the supply and delivery of raw materials and wastes disposed off site will be minimised.
-As far as practicable, the transport of raw materials, products and waste will involve full loads, so as to minimise fuel use.
+As far as practicable, the transport of raw materials, products and waste will involve full loads, so as to minimise fuel usage.

-All outgoing wastes from the site will be transported by road using appropriately licensed waste transporters and a copy of the waste tracking documentation will be completed and retained, as per the Waste Management Plan outlined in Section 6.
+All outgoing wastes from the site will be transported by road using appropriately licensed waste transporters and a copy of the waste tracking documentation will be completed and retained, outlined in further detail in Section 5.
 All waste loads transported off the site will be covered, where practicable.

-4.2.3 Waste Disposal
+3.2.3 Waste Disposal

-All wastes will be segregated and stored according to waste streams at the temporary bin compounds before their transport to the Waste Transfer Station and landfill at Caboolture.
-All wastes will be segregated and stored in colour-coded and/or labelled bins according to waste streams at this facility.
+All wastes will be segregated and stored according to waste streams before their transport to the Kelsey Creek Road landfill.
+All wastes will be segregated and stored in colour-coded and/or labelled bins according to waste streams at the facility.

-No burial of wastes will be conducted on the site, all domestic and general waste will be disposed of at Caboolture landfill within the Caboolture Shire.
+No burial of wastes will be conducted on the site.
+All domestic and general waste that cannot be reused or recycled will be disposed of at Kelsey Creek Road landfill within the Whitsunday Shire.
 No hazardous waste will be disposed of on the site.
-Waste management disposal options for operational wastes are identified in Table 2, Section 4.2.
+Waste management disposal options for operational wastes are identified in Table 2, Section 3.2.

-Waste disposal records will be retained as part of the Waste Management Plan, outlined in further detail in Section 6 of this report.
+Waste disposal records will be retained as part of the Waste Management Plan, outlined in further detail in Section 5 of this report.

-Each residential lot will be provided with a 140 litre wheelie bin for general refuse and a 240 litre wheelie bin for recyclables, such as paper, cardboard, aluminium cans and glass.
+Each residential lot will be provided with a 240 litre wheelie bin for general refuse and a 240 litre wheelie bin for recyclables, such as paper, cardboard, aluminium cans and glass.
 Residential lots will be serviced by a kerbside collection where general refuse will be collected weekly and recyclables collected fortnightly.

-Apartment buildings will have collection and storage areas for household waste and recyclables, at a frequency to be nominated between Caboolture Shire Council and the Body Corporate.
+Apartment buildings will have collection and storage areas for household waste and recyclables, at a frequency to be nominated by the Body Corporate.

-Commercial and industrial premises will need to enter into a waste arrangement with a licensed waste contractor for collection and disposal of general waste.
+Commercial and retail premises will need to enter into a waste arrangement with a licensed waste contractor for collection and disposal of general waste and recyclables.
 Each business will be responsible for their own waste management.

-5. POTENTIAL IMPACTS AND MITIGATION MEASURES
+4. POTENTIAL IMPACTS AND MITIGATION MEASURES